 Nourish Body, Mind & Spirit

-As I spoke about last week, we are in charge of our own happiness and this includes on going self care.
+We are in charge of our own happiness and this includes on going self care.

 Massage - From therapeutic and deep tissue massage to relaxing massage, it's one of the oldest healing modalities.
-Massage can relax muscles, soothe aches and pains, release energy blockages, rejuvenate body, mind and spirit.
+Massage helps relax muscles, soothe aches and pains, release energy blockages, rejuvenate body, mind and spirit.

 Well, consider it.
 Aren't our choices, both the small ones and the big ones, what make up the fabric of our life?

 Whether we did or didn't want something to happen, we are still in a position to choose.
 We may choose what to "do" next.
 We may choose what "not" to do next.

 When we are rooted in being infinite peace and love, we are clear and confident in our choice, no matter what we choose.
 These are the choices that are life affirming and life altering.
 Choice is life.